When Assisting One Disempowers Another: Related Work

 \section{Related Work}

 We combine key ideas from goal-agnostic objectives and connect them to assistance and AI safety.

-\paragraph{Goal-Agnostic Assistance: Empowerment, Choice, and Power} Our work builds on key ideas from reinforcement learning and control that aim to measure an agent's control and capability in an environment. \textit{Empowerment}, defined as the maximum mutual information between an agent's action and its future states, is a goal-agnostic measure of capability \citep{klyubin_empowerment_2005, klyubin_all_2005, song2025estimating}.
+\paragraph{Goal-Agnostic Assistance: Empowerment, Choice, and Power.} Our work builds on key ideas from reinforcement learning and control that aim to measure an agent's control and capability in an environment. \textit{Empowerment}, defined as the maximum mutual information between an agent's action and its future states, is a goal-agnostic measure of capability \citep{klyubin_empowerment_2005, klyubin_all_2005}.
 An agent's effective empowerment (the mutual information, not the maximum of the mutual information) has been used as an intrinsic motivation for reinforcement learning agents, and shown to enhance their learning and exploration across domains \citep{brandle_empowerment_2023, baddam_search_2025, lidayan_intrinsically-motivated_2025}.
 It has also been applied to improve agent coordination in multi-agent settings \citep{van2020robust, woojun_variation_multiagent, guckelsberger2016intrinsically}.
 Intuitively, effective empowerment measures an agent's potential to navigate efficiently through a state space.
 Agents with greater mastery and control over their environment or those that can access a larger fraction of available states will have higher effective empowerment.
-For example, if two agents are locked in two separate rooms, the agent with a key to get out would have higher effective empowerment than the one without, since the agent with a key would also be able to access states beyond the locked room.
-Finally, \citet{turner2022parametrically} demonstrates that reinforcement learning-based agents are power-seeking (as measured by increases in optionality), suggesting that the majority of reward functions reward maximizing future choices \citep{turner_optimal_2023}.
+For example, if two agents are locked in two separate rooms, the agent with a key to get out would have higher effective empowerment than the one without, since the agent with a key would also be able to potentially access states beyond the locked room (even if it does not choose to do so).
+Finally, Turner and Tadepalli \cite{turner2022parametrically} demonstrate that reinforcement learning-based agents are power-seeking (as measured by increases in optionality), suggesting that the majority of reward functions reward maximizing future choices \citep{turner_optimal_2023}.
+In this work, when we refer to empowerment henceforth, we refer to effective empowerment.